Chris Martin: Relationships

-Politics
+Political views

 Martin has been particularly outspoken on issues of fair trade and has campaigned for Oxfam's Make Trade Fair campaign.
 He travelled to Ghana and Haiti to meet farmers and view the effects of unfair trade practices.
 When performing he usually has variations of "Make Trade Fair", "MTF" or an equal sign written on the back of his left hand and the letters "MTF" can be seen emblazoned on his piano.

-He was a vocal critic of US President George W. Bush and the war in Iraq.
+Martin was a vocal critic of U.S. President George W. Bush and the war in Iraq.
 During the Teenage Cancer Trust show at London's Royal Albert Hall on 24 March 2003, he encouraged the sell-out crowd to "sing against war".
 He was a strong supporter of Democratic presidential nominee John Kerry, most notably during his acceptance speech for the 2004 Grammy Awards Record of the Year, accepting for "Clocks".
-He supported Obama for president in 2008, giving a shout-out at the end of a performance of "Yellow" on 25 October 2008 episode of Saturday Night Live.
+He supported Barack Obama for president in 2008, giving a shout-out at the end of a performance of "Yellow" on 25 October 2008 episode of Saturday Night Live.

 On 1 April 2006, The Guardian reported that Martin was backing the British Conservative Party leader David Cameron, and had written a new theme song for the party titled "Talk to David"."Talk to David" The Guardian; retrieved 26 April 2006.
 This was later revealed to be an April Fool's joke.
 While touring Australia in March 2009, Martin and the rest of Coldplay were the opening act at the Sound Relief benefit concert at the Sydney Cricket Ground in Sydney, for the victims of bushfires and floods in Victoria and Queensland.
 Martin appeared in a video for the "Robin Hood Tax" campaign, which proposes a tax on stock trades in the United States.
 This tax is aimed at levelling the field between the 1% and 99%.
 In June 2016, Martin supported Vote Remain in the United Kingdom European Union membership referendum.
+In November 2023, Martin expressed support for Palestine during the Gaza war.